JJ/granada-off/text/kasbah-teashops.md

 It is undoubtedly a colorful and lively, although completely fake, place.
-Walking up the street you will find a teashop in every other door, and souvenirs and arab bakeries in between.
-By the end of the street people meet in the steps leading up to the top of the Albayzing all kind of people smoking all kind of things, juggling and drinking.
+Walking up the street you will find a teashop in every other door, and souvenirs and Arab bakeries in between.
+By the end of the street people meet in the steps leading up to the top of the Albayzín all kind of people smoking all kind of things, juggling and drinking.
 Also the San Gregorio cloistered convent which is open at odd hours, and where you can listen to the nuns chanting in special occasions.
 All in